Skip to main content

 Yes, with important qualifications.

-Paraguay is one of the safer countries in South America and offers a genuinely secure environment for expats who choose the right neighborhoods (Villa Morra, Recoleta, gated communities), take standard urban precautions, learn basic Spanish, and maintain awareness without paranoia.
+Paraguay is one of the safer countries in South America — with a homicide rate of 6.2 per 100,000 (lower than Uruguay, Brazil, and Colombia), a US Level 1 travel advisory, and a 75th-place Global Peace Index ranking.
+It offers a genuinely secure environment for expats who choose the right neighborhoods (Villa Morra, Carmelitas, Recoleta, gated communities), take standard urban precautions, and learn basic Spanish.

 See What Residency Actually Costs